 • Your motorcycle must have a USFS approved spark arrestor and Excessive noise is a BIG issue as it is used to limit our right to ride.
 We do Not inspect Motorcycles.
 It is the rider's responsibility to meet these requirements.

 • You should have current liability for your motorcycle, medical insurance coverage and be licensed to operate your motorcycle.

 • At sign-in you will be required to sign a liability release form.
 You will receive your Ride packet.
 Roll chart, stickers, Etc.

 WHAT DO I NEED TO GET STARTED?

 If you have to ask* if you can ride your motorcycle over some high mountain 4x4 pass's and survive, you probably don't have the knowledge or skills to do it.
 People who can do it safely already have informed themselves based on past experience and are confident enough in their skills and machinery that they don't have to ask.
 If you have to ask, don't do it, even if you have ridden all of the toughest trails in Iowa...

 * This does not by any means mean don't ask questions.
 It means if you question your riding skills these may not be the rides for you.

 Q: WHO IS INVITED:

 Anyone with a street legal Dual Sport Motorcycle.
-200 rider Limit.
+75 rider Limit.
+Online Sign-Up Only.

 Chaffee County Fairgrounds near Salida and Poncha Springs, CO.